 Kris: I do suffer from a couple of the … perceptions of Germans, for instance … the stereotype of being very efficient or … excellent engineers … but to be fair, how much of that really is … stereotype and how much is reality, is a matter of some debate … For instance, the Autobahn … there were a couple of points where the road kind of dips into … a valley… and in Canada that road, you know, would have gone down into that valley … no, massive street bridge, hundreds of feet in the air, just gigantic concrete structure and I thought about it for a bit and I realized, ya if somebody is going 180 kilometres an hour in their car and if they have to go … around a hill … that’s going to be a little bit dangerous … every stereotype is at least loosely based on facts.

-While Kris is rather aware of his repeated employment of stereotypes and national/ethnic categorizations, he simultaneously justifies and distances himself from them, both with specific examples and by considering their functions.
-Overall, it seems that Kris’ conceptualizations of culture and cultural practices post-SA have to some extent solidified in comparison to his reflections pre-SA, when he at least partly gave less nationalizing descriptions of his observations.
-Because his extensive experience with crossing and living in-between cultural and linguistic boundaries allows Kris to look also beyond the surface and consider the different cultural memories that certain notions may evoke (e.g., “socialism”) and to reflect on the function and feasibility of stereotypes as employed by himself and certain communities.
+While Kris is rather aware of his repeated employment of stereotypes and national/ethnic categorizations, he simultaneously justifies and distances himself from them, both with specific examples and by considering their functions (see also Tusting, Crawshaw & Callen, 2002).
+It seems that Kris’ extensive experience with crossing and living in-between cultural and linguistic boundaries allows him to look beyond the surface, to consider the different cultural memories that certain notions may evoke (e.g., “socialism”) and to reflect on the function and feasibility of stereotypes as employed by himself and certain communities.
+Nevertheless, his conceptualizations of culture and cultural practices post-SA have to some extent solidified in comparison to his reflections pre-SA, when he at least partly gave less nationalizing descriptions of his observations.

-At the same time, his narrative shows that he is searching for an appropriate way to construct his experiences.
+At the same time, his narrative shows that he is searching for an appropriate way to construct his experiences (see also Brubaker, 2007).
 The categories (i.e., discourses) available to him are based on the assumption of national differences.
-However, he realizes that they are somehow insufficient and result in stereotyping.
+However, he realizes that these categories are somehow insufficient and result in stereotyping.
 Kris’ grappling with constructing himself and his experiences abroad is thus characterized by a quest for making sense of cultural diversity and hybridity, on the one hand, and avoiding cultural stereotyping, on the other.
-He seems to be stuck in the discourse of culture=nation, conscious of its shortcomings, yet he does not know of an alternative discourse or language he could draw upon in order to make sense of his experiences and to do justice to the complexities of his perceptions of culture and identity.
+He seems to be stuck in the discourse of culture=nation, conscious of its shortcomings, yet he does not know of alternative discourses he could draw upon in order to make sense of his experiences and to do justice to the complexities of his perceptions of culture and identity.

 5. Discussion